Thomas Beekman: Career

 Beekman served in local offices including as a town clerk, and was active in the militia as aide-de-camp to the commander of its 17th Division.
 Beekman was also active in the Anti-Masonic movement of the 1820s and 1830s.

 Elected as an Anti-Jacksonian to the Twenty-first Congress, Beekman was U. S. Representative for the twenty-second district of New York and served one term, from March 4, 1829, to March 3, 1831.
 In 1831 he was an unsuccessful Anti-Masonic candidate for the New York State Senate.

 Beekman later moved back to Kinderhook, where he farmed, practiced law, was active in several businesses, including the Kinderhook National Bank, and served as Columbia County Excise Commissioner from 1857 to 1859.
 After his retirement in the 1860s he spent summers in Kinderhook and winters living with his daughter in New York City.

 He was married to Lydia Van Schaack.

 Death

-Beekman died in Kinderhook on February 2, 1870 (age 79 years, 213 days).
-He is interred at Kinderhook Reformed Church Cemetery.
+Beekman died in Kinderhook on February 2, 1870.